Security cameras ‘down’ at Brooklyn station amid questions over how gunman got away

 New York Mayor Eric Adams confirmed said the MTA cameras suffered “some sort of malfunction” when the shooter opened fire and escaped at the 36th Street and Fourth Avenue station in Sunset Park.

-“We are communicating with the MTA to find out was it throughout the entire station or if it was it just one camera,” he told WCBS Radio.
+“We are communicating with the MTA to find out was it throughout the entire station or if it was just one camera,” he told WCBS Radio.

-Law enforcement officials said they have an image of the suspected gunman, which has not been released, and that they’re still working to confirm his identity, according to NBC New York.
+A uniformed officer, meanwhile, reportedly approached that arrived at the scene said his radio was not working and asked passengers to call 91, according to The New York Times.

-Police were reportedly searching for a U-Haul van with Arizona licence plates AL3140 in relation to the shooting, but the NYPD has not officially conifirmed the connection.
+Police found a Haul van with Arizona licence plates connected to the suspected shooter and called the bomb squad to investigate.

-It came after police failed to local the man in a sweep of subway tunnels, based on witness reports he may have jumped onto the tracks following the shooting.
+It came after police failed to locate the man in a sweep of subway tunnels, based on witness reports he may have jumped onto the tracks following the shooting.

 Asked why trains were not shut down immediately in an effort to catch the suspect, NYPD’s deputy commissioner for intelligence and counterterrorism, John Miller, told reporters: “That’s not the case”.